w3f/polkadot-wiki/docs/learn/how-to/vault-add-chain-metadata.md

 3\.
 Open Polkadot Vault and click on the "Scanner" tab.
 This will open your phone's camera to scan the spec QR code.

 4\.
 On the screen that opens up, you can see the details of the issuer and the chain you are about to add.
-Click "Approve," and the chain is added!
+Click "Approve," and the chain is added.

 ![](../../assets/how-to/65016559480.png)